Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Tank Chance"				"100.0"

 			// Display a note for the Mutant Tank when it spawns.
-			// Note: This note can also be displayed for clones if "Clone Mode" is set to "1", so the chat could be spammed if multiple clones spawn.
+			// Note: This note can also be displayed for clones if the "Clone Mode" setting is set to "1", so the chat could be spammed if multiple clones spawn.
 			// Note: A note must be manually created in the translation file.
 			// Note: Tank notes support chat color tags in the translation file.
 			// Note: This setting can be overridden for specific players.